cassidoxa/RandoRank/README.md

 beginning of the period as these numbers contain information about races which was already calculated, so you will end up counting some races more than once if you don't.

+# Tests

+This library uses pytest on the python side.
+You can install pytest with pip:
+`pip install pytest`, build the library such that it can be imported from the main directory (either using cargo and moving the .so/.dll into this directory or using `maturin develop`), and run `pytest`.